 Step 2: Understand and analyse what you need to secure

 Businesses must understand what they need to secure.
 As a business, you need to categorise what is business-critical sensitive information, and if you put a solution in place, will it secure the data?
 In the planned roll-out, it is vital that as a major exercise, the business needs to visit each department and analyse what they do with their data.
 This information needs to be put in a matrix and based on the outcome decide if the software or multiple software, they are purchasing solves the problems.
-The following table gives a rough idea of what a typical result of the analysis will look like:

 Once you have done a thorough analysis, you can then decide what software will best suit the purpose.
 Remember, data has to be secure in-store and in transit.
 One of the significant aspects of securing your data is to understand who controls the keys controls to the data.
 So, if you select the software which provides secure service in the cloud and they claim to encrypt all the data, it is not necessarily you controlling the encryption keys.
 When you make a decision, ensure you ask the vendor if you can have complete (physical) control of the encryption keys.
 It is essential to understand that the most significant revenue generation in Silicon Valley is from advertisements and for companies to advertise, they need to have visibility of your data.
 It is but natural; software vendors want to peek into your data harmlessly to then use the analytical information for targeted marketing.
 A most recent example has been the Facebook Analytica case.